stupxd/Cartomancer/README.md

 ## Credits

 [Jen Walter](https://github.com/jenwalter666/) for the code for UI box on stacked cards.

-[Mysthaps](https://github.com/Mysthaps/) for the most of the initial mod config code.
+[Mysthaps](https://github.com/Mysthaps/) for most of the initial mod config code.